-Training: DOT will hold mandatory induction trainings and build a training schedule for refresher trainings5 and orientations for all employees and related personnel on the Organization's PSEA policy and procedures.
+Training: DOT will hold mandatory induction trainings and build a training schedule for refresher trainings and orientations for all employees and related personnel on the Organization's PSEAH policy and procedures.
 Staff will be required to review and sign off on reading this policy and supporting documents (see annex) annually.

-DOT will hold mandatory orientation training for beneficiaries on DOT's PSEA policy and Complaints Mechanism.
+DOT will hold mandatory orientation training for participants on DOT's PSEAH policy and Complaints Mechanism.
 They will also be trained on DOT's Investigation Procedure.